Integrate passkeys into your Flutter apps with our open-source passkeys package

 Note:

 • You share a relying party server with other Flutter developers.
 Its user table is flushed every day.
 We have built the example this way to make it very simple to set up.
-For an example, this works totally fine, but if you want to build your own app you need your own relying party server.
+For an example, this works totally fine, but if you want to build your own app, you will need your own relying party server.

 7.2 Use passkeys for your app with an existing relying party server